seifertd/AdventOfCode/2024/README.md

     to left and right and then treating the sequence of '#' and '.' chars of each 'tooth' as 1's and 0's respectively and converting this binary string to an integer.
 Then a key fits a lock if each of the 5 'teeth' of the lock and key AND'ed together equals 0.
-  * Part 2: I didn't finish 2 part 2's, so no start for me :(
+  * Part 2: I didn't finish 2 part 2's, so no final star for me :(

 That's it for me for 2024 AoC.
 Maybe I will revisit the 2 part 2's I missed later in the year if I get bored.